-When it comes to the performance and security for your Laravel apps, cloud hosting offers the best possible solutions.
-Unlike shared hosting, there is little chance of running out of server resources (you can always scale up when the graphs start to hit the upper limits), and thus the performance of the application doesn’t suffer.
-Similarly, cloud hosting comes with better security features that are delivered by competent engineers.
-At the minimum, the security features include a firewall and a whitelist of IP addresses.
+Unlike shared hosting, there is little chance of running out of server resources (you can always scale up when the graphs start to hit the upper limits), and thus the performance of the application remain unaffected.

 Cloud Hosting Providers

-All these cloud hosting platforms come packed with their own distinctive features and hosting plans.
-In order to handle and manage the server load, big organizations often hire system admins – a practice that incurs a lot of cost in terms of human capital.
-In order to run organizational operations in a more efficient manner, most of the companies are now turning to managed cloud hosting services.
-‘Managed’ is the key word here.
+All these cloud hosting platforms offer distinctive features and hosting plans.
+To handle and manage the server load, big organizations often hire system admins – a practice that incurs a lot of cost in terms of human capital.
+To run organizational operations more efficiently, Most companies are now turning to “managed” cloud hosting services to run their organizational operations efficiently.

 Managed Cloud Hosting with Cloudways

-If you type the phrase ‘managed cloud hosting’ in Google’s search bar, you see a long list of managed hosting providers that claim to manage your application and server without any hassle.
-There is a Catch-22 here.
+If you type the phrase ‘managed cloud hosting’ in Google’s search bar, you see a long list of hosting providers that claim to manage your application and server without any hassle.
+However, tere is a Catch-22 here.

-On Cloudways managed hosting platform you can easily manage AWS, DO, GCE, Linode and Vultr servers, thanks to a rich set of features that harness security and performance of your website.
+On Cloudways managed hosting platform you can easily manage AWS, DO, GCE, servers, thanks to a rich set of features that harness security and performance of your website.

 Thunder Stack for Optimized Performance

-For smooth and optimized performance of Laravel application, Cloudways provides an optimized stack with advanced caching mechanism.
+For the smooth and optimized performance of the Laravel application, Cloudways provides an optimized stack with the advanced caching mechanism.
 They also offer a dedicated CDN to help you curb down your web page load time issues, thus ensuring speedy access to your website.

 How Cloudways Adds Value to Your Laravel Apps?

-- Cloudways provides features to deploy Laravel application on different cloud servers (AWS, DO, LINODE, VULTR).
+- Cloudways provides features to deploy Laravel application on different cloud servers (AWS, DO, GCE).
 You can install Laravel in just minutes.

-- Provides latest Laravel 5.7 version with PHP 7 ready servers.
+- Provides the Laravel 9 and PHP 7.4-ready servers.

 - Supports Redis cache.
 Enabling Redis improves the performance of databases.
 Combined with Apache, NGINX, and Varnish, this gives you the ultimate and unbeatable web performance.

-Using Cloudways managed hosting platform, you can easily deploy your Laravel applications.
-You just have to select your Laravel application version, for instance, Laravel 5.7 and submit all application details.
-Then select your
+To get started with Cloudways, you have to select your Laravel application version, for instance, Laravel 9, and submit all application details.

-Cloudways also provides Free SSL certificates which you can install ssl in just one click.
+Cloudways also provides Free SSL certificates and lets you install SSL in just one click.
 You can also create a whitelist of IPs, making it easy to collaborate with networks or regions with unrestricted access to SSH and SFTP.

 Cloudways also offers real-time server monitoring service round the clock.
 You can keep track of over 16 different metrics from the comfort of the console.

-In Manage Services tab, you can easily check all services in real-time, like Apache server, Memcached, New Relic, PHP FPM, Redis, and Varnish etc.
+In the Manage Services tab, you can easily check all services in real-time, like Apache server, Memcached, New Relic, PHP FPM, Redis, and Varnish, etc.

 Cloudwaysbot: The AI-based smart assistant that tracks real-time performance, helping you to monitor your Laravel application performance via AI.

-Cloudways also offers New Relic integration that enables smooth and flawless app performance, so as to help you troubleshoot and identify issues easily.
+Cloudways also offers New Relic integration that enables smooth and flawless app performance, to help you troubleshoot and identify issues easily.

 For collaboration, Cloudways provides Git auto-deployment that allows you to get updated code deployed on live servers as soon as the changes in the remote repositories occur.